Happy Easter – don’t eat it all at once!

 How about we leave the kids to decide for themselves how much they feel comfortable eating?
 Maybe if given the freedom they would stop when they’d had enough.
 We are all actually born knowing how much we want to eat and when you don’t want any more.
 As babies we cry for food when we’re hungry and turn away from the food when we are full.
 Why should that stop?
 It’s stupid food rules that dictate that as we grow up, and most of them aren’t even reasonable rules.
 Let’s relax around food.

-Now go enjoy watching your children have a fun, carefree Easter.
 I hope you enjoy the weekend and all it holds for you.
 Eat, drink, laugh, have fun, relax, have peace and quiet, go out, stay in, whatever you want your perfect weekend to be.

 Unless you can’t for medical reasons please just eat the damn chocolate.
 For me!
 I can’t wait to hear about it.
 Let me know what you have.